julianlam/feps/fep/ef61/fep-ef61.md

 Collections identified by 'ap' URIs (including inbox and outbox collections) MAY be served without [FEP-8b32] integrity proofs.
 Consuming implementations MUST NOT process unsecured collections attributed to a portable actor if they were retrieved from a server that is not listed in the `gateways` array of the actor document.

-Portable collections can be filtered and paginated in a same way as non-portable collections.
+Portable collections can be filtered and paginated in a same way as non-portable [collections][FEP-9f9f].
 A gateway MUST remove the integrity proof when generating a view of a collection created by a [FEP-ae97] client.

 ## Media